 - Use keyword clustering tools like keyword cupid to segment what keywords go on which pages

 - Send the keywords, questions and content brief to your freelance writers

-- Check the content returned is factual correct before uploading (as freelance writers will make some factual errors – this is common)
+- Check the content returned is factually correct before uploading (as freelance writers will make some factual errors – this is common)

-- Upload the content by editors who can look to tweak keyword densities, load in some LSI variations and format to balance HTML to text rations
+- Upload the content by editors who can look to tweak keyword densities, load in some LSI variations and format to balance HTML to text ratio

 - Add relevant images, videos, internal links and authoritative outbound links to support your content

 - Publish and get your team to share everywhere your ideal audience hangs out to give optimum exposure to your article

 - Return in several weeks for progressive optimisation – and go through this SEO Content On Page Guide

 These steps are what works best for me.
 However, there is a strong argument to say you only should have an expert in the niche writing the content.
 But this becomes very expensive and although it sounds ideal it is not practical financially.

 Expectations of content being written by freelancers are too high when you want the content to rank in search engines.